zeyadsaleh/Auomated-Wordpress-Installation-Bash-script/README.md

 # Auomated-Wordpress-Installation-Bash-script

-About:
 This script will automated the wordpress installation by setting up you database for wordpress first & downloading wordpress app and move it to the Linux Document Root and finally make scheduled backup fpr both database and the wordpess app every mid night.

 Usage:
   -All you need to do is to go and fill you database information in Database_config file